Up until now we've only used

 runghc Main.hs, we will use either

-cabal to build and run our program and package (I mostly use stack, but up to you).
+cabal to build and run our program and package (I mostly use stack, but it's up to you).

 Building the project - on the first run, cabal will download the package dependencies and use the GHC on PATH to build the project.